appscode/blog/content/post/kubedb-v2022.10.18/index.md

 - Volume Expansion
 - Replace Sentinel

-To run Redis Database Cluster and Sentinel Monitor Cluster in TLS-secured mode, both Redis and Sentinel need to be configured using the same `Issuer` or `ClusterIssuer` provided by `cert-manager`.
+To run Redis Database Cluster and Redis Sentinel Cluster in TLS-secured mode, both Redis and Sentinel need to be configured using the same `Issuer` or `ClusterIssuer` provided by `cert-manager`.

-So Adding TLS or Removing TLS in Redis Sentinel Mode should be done carefully as the Sentinel Monitor Cluster needs to be replaced as well.
-Because the existing Sentinel Monitor Cluster can not monitor the Redis Database Cluster anymore.
+So Adding TLS or Removing TLS in Redis Sentinel Mode should be done carefully as the Redis Sentinel Cluster needs to be replaced as well.
+Because the existing Redis Sentinel Cluster can not monitor the Redis Database Cluster anymore.
-So a new Sentinel Monitor Cluster is needed.
+So a new Redis Sentinel Cluster is needed.
 Here is a sample YAML to add TLS in Redis Database Cluster running in Sentinel Mode.

 ```yaml
 apiVersion: ops.kubedb.com/v1alpha1
 kind: RedisOpsRequest